ericmdantas/ngf/README.md

 ### API

-Following what's done in `angular-cli`, we have the following params:
+Following what's done in `angular-cli`, we have:

 ##### Component
 ```shell